 Students interested in pursuing a program of study/major MUST complete all admissions requirements prior to first-time enrollment.
 Once all admission requirements listed below are complete, the student will be moved to his/her program of study and may receive financial aid if eligible.
 Anyone wishing to register for classes prior to completing his/her admissions file may do so as a Special Credit student.
 Special Credit students are not eligible for financial aid.
 To ensure your financial aid is in place, make sure your admissions file is completed at least two weeks prior to registration

-4) Submit official transcripts from all colleges listed on your application.
-Most colleges have their transcript request procedure listed on their college website.
+5) Submit official transcripts from all colleges listed on your application.

-9) Have your Student ID made and get your parking sticker at the library and purchase your textbooks.
+10) Have your Student ID made and get your parking sticker in the library and purchase your textbooks.

 SPCC does not offer international student visas at this time.
 Students with international student visas from neighboring institutions may enroll at SPCC with official verification of full-time attendance at the original institution.
 SPCC does not have housing facilities, living accommodations, or associated support programs for individuals from other countries.
 Students are responsible for their own transportation.